Therapy for people pleasers

 Meet Steve

-As a sensitive kid who grew up feeling anxious, awkward, and insecure, I turned to people pleasing at an early age.
-So, I'm all too familiar with how it impacts our lives.
+As a sensitive kid who grew up feeling anxious, awkward, and insecure, I learned early on how to use people pleasing behaviors to feel more comfortable and valuable.
 It 'worked' for me for a long time: people saw me as cooperative, a team player, adaptable.

-Over time that led to anger, depression, and ultimately transformation when I finally sought help.
-That began a growth journey and career pivot that took me from 'tech guy' to psychotherapist.
+Over time that led to anger and depression, but proved to be the spark that led to my own growth journey and a career pivot that took me from 'tech guy' to psychotherapist.

-Since 2002, in my work as a counselor, psychotherapist (CA licensed MFT #43212), and coach, I’ve had the privilege of helping hundreds of people learn how to stop people-pleasing and take back their lives.
+Since 2002, in my work as a counselor, psychotherapist, and coach, I’ve had the privilege of helping hundreds of people learn how to stop people-pleasing and take back their lives.
 The work my clients do both inspires me and challenges me to continue my own growth journey.

-Outside of work, you can probably find me reading, playing games with my family, helping the dogs at our local animal shelters, making music, or eating pizza & drinking something fizzy.
+Outside of work, you can probably find me reading, playing games with my family, helping the dogs at our local animal shelters, making music, or floating on my paddleboard at a nearby lake.

-"I am a far more confident person that has learned to accept myself more than I had ever hoped to do so when we started working together."
+"I am a far more confident person that has learned to accept myself more than I had ever hoped to when we started working together."

 -DR